gridsome/gridsome.org/docs/vue.md

 # Vue.js

 Gridsome is powered by Vue.js - The Progressive JavaScript Framework.
-It's high performant, lightweight and perfect for fast websites (Only 20kb min+gzip).
+It's high performant, lightweight and perfect for building fast websites (Only 20kb min+gzip).

 Take a look at this video to learn quickly about Vue: